dk-kim/dk-kim.github.io/_pages/about.md

 My primary research interest is in computer vision especially group activity recognition, robotics and its applications.

 ## News
-Aug.
-2025.
-I have started a new position as a Postdoctoral researcher at POSTECH Graduate School of AI. \
+[Aug.
+2025] I have started a new position as a Postdoctoral researcher at POSTECH Graduate School of AI. \
-June.
-2025.
-I am glad to announce that I successfully defended my Ph.D. dissertation, "Compositional Reasoning Approaches to Group Activity Understanding". \
+[June.
+2025] I am glad to announce that I successfully defended my Ph.D. dissertation, "Compositional Reasoning Approaches to Group Activity Understanding". \
-July.
-2024.
-Two papers are accepted in **ECCV 2024**. \
+[July.
+2024] Two papers are accepted in **ECCV 2024**. \
-Jan.
-2023.
-I won BK21 outstanding paper award. \
+[Jan.
+2023] I won BK21 outstanding paper award. \
-Mar.
-2022.
-One paper is accepted in **CVPR 2022**.
+[Mar.
+2022] One paper is accepted in **CVPR 2022**.

 ## Education
 - [Pohang University of Science and Technology (POSTECH)](https://postech.ac.kr) <font size="3">Pohang, Korea, Feb.
 2019 - Aug.
 2025</font>